 ArthroCare, Inc., (Medical devices) Independent Director, Board of Directors

-Previously the associate dean for research and innovation at the College of Engineering at the Georgia Institute of Technology, she has been involved in research and education since 1974.
-Dean Boyan received her B.A., M.A. and Ph.D. while studying biology at Rice University, and is the recipient of many scholarly and national awards.
+She was previously associate dean for research and innovation at the Georgia Institute of Technology's College of Engineering.
+Dean Boyan received her B.A., M.A. and Ph.D. while studying biology at Rice University, and holds many scholarly and national awards.
 In 2012, she was elected to the National Academy of Engineering.
-A leader and member of many professional and academic organizations, she is an active proponent of collaboration and interdisciplinary studies within the university.
+She is an active proponent of collaboration and interdisciplinary studies within the university.

 Industry Expertise (3)

 Rice University’s Distinguished Bioengineering Alumna Award for 2017 (professional)